Author: Nathaniel Kangpan

 • Bonds

 This is a fairly straightforward exercise but we’ve found that most clients have never really sat down to do this.
-Even clients working with other advisors have rarely (if ever) seen their portfolio results compared to a simple benchmark portfolio.
+Even clients working with other advisors have rarely seen their portfolio results compared to a simple benchmark portfolio (three guesses why your current advisor may want to obscure this information).

 Being an effective multi-asset portfolio manager means understanding where to accept the market return and where active management is more likely to add value to a portfolio.